24 Hour Care

 Kitchen: There is a large fully fitted commercial kitchen complete with the usual range of equipment.

 Service Users Kitchen: There is a small kitchen for Service User’s use.
 Service Users may use this area to prepare drinks, light snacks, or meals.

 Bathroom / WC: There are 2 bathrooms each with a WC on the first floor.
 All baths have an integral shower facility.
-In addition there is a shower room with WC on the ground floor.
+In addition, there is a shower room with WC on the ground floor.

 Dining Room: The home has a large dining room, which can seat up to 24 people.

-Office(s): There is a Staff office situated off of the entrance hall.
+Office(s): There is a Staff office situated off the entrance hall.
 There is a further office on the ground floor for the Registered Manager and 2 further offices on the second floor for administration, accounts and the Area Manager and meetings.
-Service Users may use any of the Office Areas, on request, to speak privately wit relatives and / or staff.
+Service Users may use any of the Office Areas, on request, to speak privately with relatives and / or staff.

 Activity Room: At the rear of the house is a large room, which can be used for activities and / or leisure pursuits.
 The Activities room also houses computers for service users to use if they wish.

 Bedrooms: There are 9 single bedrooms, of which, 3 bedrooms with en-suite facilities are located on the first floor and 3 on the ground floor.
 (One of the bedrooms on the ground floor is a flatlet, has its own entrance.
 Has its own kitchen and dining room/lounge area).
 Two further bedrooms are provided on the first floor.
 Each bedroom has a washbasin and most bedrooms have fitted wardrobes.
 Each bedroom has a TV point and sufficient electrical outlets for Service User’s use.

 Laundry: The home has a well-equipped laundry facility and employs 1.5 domestic staff who look after this area.
 However, Service Users may also use these facilities after assessment and, if required, suitable training.